YRC Freight Truck Accident Lawyers

 Billions Won by YRC Freight Trucking Attorneys

-Based in Overland Park, Kansas, YRC Freight was founded in 1924 and calls itself the leader in retail freight delivery.
-Their fleet includes 7,422 vehicles delivering retail and industrial goods nationwide, according to their Federal Motor Carrier Safety Administration profile.
+Based in Overland Park, KS, YRC Freight was founded in 1924 and calls itself the leader in retail freight delivery.
+Their fleet includes 7,422 vehicles delivering retail and industrial goods, according to their Federal Motor Carrier Safety Administration profile.
 In 2015, their mission statement included a Safety First promise, with the tagline "We protect the drive home," but according to federal data, YRC Freight trucks were given 4,884 safety citations from 2016 to 2018.
 At least a few citations involved drivers who used drugs, commonly used to stay awake.

 YRC Freight's recent safety violations included: